-Hon Carmel Sepuloni, Minister for Social Development and Employment, and Hon Stuart Nash, Minister for Economic and Regional Development introduce the Equitable Transitions Strategy and why it is important.
+In November 2022, Hon Carmel Sepuloni, Minister for Social Development and Employment, and Hon Stuart Nash, Minister for Economic Development introduced the Equitable Transitions Strategy and why it is important.

 Aotearoa New Zealand is working to prevent climate change by reducing our greenhouse gas emissions.
-This will bring changes to how we live and what we do for work.
-Our transition to a low emissions future will bring opportunities, including higher-wage jobs, as well as challenges and disruptions, such as re-training people for low-emissions work and changing the way we get around.
+This will bring changes to how we live, work and get around.
 Some people and communities will be affected more than others.

 The Government is developing an Equitable Transitions Strategy to make sure that our transition to a low emissions future is fair and inclusive.
 We want to bring everyone on this journey and leave no one behind.
 This means making sure opportunities work for everyone, supporting people through this period of change, and upholding Te Tiriti o Waitangi.